ssk705/JCODE_KM_KH/README.md

 # Java bug catalog with structured Knowledge about mistakes (KM) and Knowledge about how to proceed (KH) feedback.

-This repository contains a dataset folder with sample code for each bug type.
+This project identifies various errors made by programmers and compiles them into a structured dataset.
+The dataset is designed to support analysis and improve understanding of common programming mistakes.
+The repository contains a dataset folder with sample code for each bug type.

 The bug types identified in the literature are documented in the accompanying PDF [View PDF](./BugID_Description_sources.pdf) .